bastiencarreres/snsim/README.md

 ![noise_eq](readme_figures/noise_eq.svg)

-Where the first term is the poissonian random noise with G the CCD gain in e<sup>-</sup> / ADU, the second term is the skynoise computed with the limiting magnitude at 5 σ using :
+Where the first term is the poissonian random noise with G the CCD gain in e<sup>-</sup> / ADU, the second term is the skynoise.

+If you use limiting magnitude at 5σ, skynoise is computed as :

 ![skynoise_eq](readme_figures/skynoise_eq.svg)